Brasov - Things to Do in Brasov in December

 New Year's Eve Torchlight Procession

-On December 31st locals climb Mount Tampa at 10 PM with flaming torches—the orange ribbon against black rock looks lifted from medieval chronicles.
+On December 31st locals climb Mount Tampa at 10 PM with flaming torches, the orange ribbon against black rock looks lifted from medieval chronicles.
 The custom began in 1932 and survives annual safety lectures from city hall.
 Watching Brasov's fireworks from 1,000 m (3,280 ft) justifies the frozen hike.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

 The Black Church stages free organ concerts every Wednesday at noon in December.
 Locals cram the pews for the extra degrees of warmth, and the 4,000-pipe Buchholz organ rings sharper when the air is cold and dry than during the muggy summer.
 Ignore the tourist traps on Strada Republicii.
 Walk five minutes into the Schei district; Casa Romanească ladles ciorbă de burtă that locals line up for even at -5°C because a cap of sour cream keeps the tripe soup from turning to ice the moment it hits the bowl.
-Buses to Bran Castle leave every 30 minutes, but the 8:30 AM is the last ride that beats the Bucharest tour hordes.
-Miss it and you’ll be waiting for the 2:30 PM return when the crowds finally thin.
+Buses to Bran Castle leave every 30 minutes.
+But the 8:30 AM is the last ride that beats the Bucharest tour hordes.
+Miss it and you'll be waiting for the 2:30 PM return when the crowds finally thin.
 From 20 to 23 December, grocery aisles overflow with cozonac.
-The sweet bread, shot through with Turkish delight, appears only once a year; households buy ten or more loaves to survive Christmas week when every bakery shutters.
+The sweet bread, shot through with Turkish delight, appears only once a year.
+Households buy ten or more loaves to survive Christmas week when every bakery shutters.

 Avoid These Mistakes

-Don’t trust posted museum hours.
-Many quietly switch to winter timetables (10 AM–4 PM) and never update their websites; some simply lock the doors from 24 December to 2 January.
+Don't trust posted museum hours.
+Many quietly switch to winter timetables (10 AM, 4 PM) and never update their websites.
+Some simply lock the doors from 24 December to 2 January.
 Leave the fashion boots at home.
-Ice glazes the cobbles between Council Square and the Mount Tampa cable car, and orthopedic surgeons have coined a seasonal diagnosis: “tourist fracture.”
+Ice glazes the cobbles between Council Square and the Mount Tampa cable car, and orthopedic surgeons have coined a seasonal diagnosis: "tourist fracture."
 Resist booking a room on Strada Republicii for the Christmas market.
 The brass band plays until midnight, and 19th-century windows turn every trumpet blast into a bedside serenade.

-Explore Activities in Brasov
+Explore More Activities in Brasov